terraform-industry/machine-shop-tutorials/docs/shop_efficiency/shop_made_tools.md

 ## Boring Bars: Custom Hole Sizes

 A boring bar is a tool for making precise holes to any diameter.
 Think of it as an adjustable reamer that you make yourself.

 ### What's a Boring Bar?

 It's a steel bar with a cutting tool at the end.
 You stick it in a hole and it cuts the inside to make it bigger and more accurate.
 Essential when you need a hole size that doesn't match any standard tools.

 ### Simple HSS Boring Bar

-**Starting Material**:
+#### Starting Material

 - Steel rod (4140 is good, cold roll works too)
 - Diameter = 50-65% of your smallest hole
 - Length = 4x diameter maximum (longer = more chatter)

-**Making Process**:
+#### Making Process

 1. **Prepare the Shank**